praveen-aketi/praveen-aketi.github.io/README.md

 ## Deployment
 This project uses **GitHub Actions** to automatically deploy changes to GitHub Pages whenever a commit is pushed to the `main` branch.

-### Local Development
-To view this site locally:
-1. Clone the repository.
-2. Open `index.html` in your browser.